ECOWAS

 Considered one of the pillar regional blocs of the continent-wide African Economic Community (AEC), the stated goal of ECOWAS is to achieve "collective self-sufficiency" for its member states by creating a single large trade bloc by building a full economic and trading union.
+Additionally, ECOWAS aims to raise living standards and promote economic development.
 The union was established on 28 May 1975, with the signing of the Treaty of Lagos, with its stated mission to promote economic integration across the region.
-A revised version of the treaty was agreed and signed on 24 July 1993 in Cotonou.
+A revised version of the treaty was agreed and signed on 24 July 1993 in Cotonou, the largest city in Benin.

+ECOWAS's published principles include equality and inter-dependence of member states, solidarity, self-reliance, cooperation and harmonization of policies, nonaggression, promotion of human rights, economic and social justice, and democratic governance.

+Notably among ECOWAS's protocols and plans are the ECOWAS Free Movement of Persons, Residences and Establishment Protocol and the Ecotour Action Plan 2019–2029.
+The Free Movement of Persons Protocol permits citizens the right to enter and reside in any member state's territory, and the Ecotour Action Plan aims to develop and integrate the tourist industry of each member state.

-The ECOWAS also serves as a peacekeeping force in the region, with member states occasionally sending joint military forces to intervene in the bloc's member countries at times of political instability and unrest.
+ECOWAS also serves as a peacekeeping force in the region, with member states occasionally sending joint military forces to intervene in the bloc's member countries at times of political instability and unrest.

+In 2024, the military governments of Niger, Burkina Faso, and Mali jointly announced their withdrawal from the bloc, after having been suspended following respective military takeovers in these countries.
+The withdrawal took effect on 29 January 2025.
+The three later went on to form the Alliance of Sahel States, with the end goal of establishing a federation.

 Member states

-As of February 2017, ECOWAS has 15 member states; eight of these are French-speaking, five are English-speaking, and two Portuguese-speaking.
+ECOWAS currently has 12 member states: five French-speaking, five English-speaking, and two Portuguese-speaking.
 All current members joined the community as founding members in May 1975, except Cape Verde which joined in 1977.

+Morocco officially requested to join ECOWAS in February 2017.
+The application was endorsed in principle at the Summit of Heads of State in June 2017.
+However, Morocco's bid for membership was stalled as West African economic actors feared goods imported through Morocco's free trade agreements would flood the market of states within ECOWAS.